ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 If you've ever played multiplayer matches, then there is a good chance you've played this map before as it is a very popular pick for a lot of players (even more so when it was still new).
 Now, this map is turning almost 9 years old, and it is still a very well-known map in the community.

-Unlike other [DakkyChan](https://osu.ppy.sh/users/2107017) maps, this one isn't crazy difficult: it doesn't have hyperwalks or other gimmicks you usually see in his maps.
-This is mapped in an older mapping style and focuses more on high SV patterns and difficult jumps, sometimes getting close to being edge dashes.
-In between, you also have some stream patterns and wiggle patterns, making this map heavily varied in terms of style.
-While it is significantly easier than other DakkyChan maps, it still requires a high amount of consistency to do well, as some of the patterns can end your combo if you read them too late or your positioning isn't perfect.
+Unlike other [DakkyChan](https://osu.ppy.sh/users/2107017) maps, this one isn't crazy difficult — it doesn't have hyperwalks or other gimmicks you usually see in his maps.
+This is mapped in an older mapping style and focuses more on high-SV patterns and difficult jumps, sometimes getting close to being edge dashes.
+In between, you also have some stream and wiggle patterns, making the map heavily varied in style.
+While it is significantly easier than other DakkyChan maps, it still requires a high amount of consistency to do well on, as some of the patterns can end your combo if you read them too late or your positioning isn't perfect.

 This is an amazing map that deserves to finally get a leaderboard for people to compete on.
 I encourage anyone that doesn't know this map yet to give it a try!